AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

    >[!NOTE]
    >
-   >Verify that [cron jobs are enabled](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/#check-cron-and-message-queue-configuration) so that Commerce can send events to manage communication and workflows between AEM Assets and Commerce.
+   >Verify that [cron jobs are enabled](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/#check-cron-and-message-queue-configuration).
+Cron jobs are required for Commerce to manage communication and workflows between AEM Assets and Commerce.

 >[!TIP]
 >